thomasheller/ansible-localhost/README.md

 ## Install & Run

-Fork this repository and make whatever changes you wish to the *my-machine* role.
+Fork this exapmle repository on GitHub and make whatever changes you wish to the *my-machine* role.

-Then run:
+Then run on the machine you would like to provision:

 ```sh
 sudo apt -y install ansible git